sahib/misc/performance/1_intro.rst

     General idea:

     * Maybe you heard of Moore's law?
 Computing power doubles every two years
-    * Andy and Bill's law: What Andy (Intel ex-CEO) produces in Hardware speed, Bill Gates takes away.
+    * Andy and Bill's law: What Andy Grove (Intel ex-CEO) produces in Hardware speed, Bill Gates takes away.
     * Lemur's law: Software engineers get twice as incompentent every decade (only half ironic) - seriously, as an engineering discipline we should be ashamed of how bad we performed over the last decades.
 We introduced so many layers of bad software and hacks that we depend on that we can't change anymore.
 It's like building a complete city on sand.
 Part of this because we don't really do engineerings and focus so much on providing